001101/sysmon/README.md

 /opt/system-monitor/bootstrap.sh force
 ```

+> note, perl-json is a depndency if you're in a container that has system-monitor bound.

 # updating

 due to the bootstrap.sh script firing first, new rules will be automatically deployed, only settings need to be pushed